 Easy Gluten Free Scalloped Potatoes

 These gluten free scalloped potatoes are a creamy and delicious dairy-free version of the classic side dish!
 They are loaded with creamy golden potatoes, a tasty vegan cheese sauce, and tons of flavor!
-An easy, make-ahead dish that you can prep before the holidays or freeze for a later date.
+An easy, make-ahead dish that you can prep before the holidays and special occasions, or freeze for a later date.

 What Makes This Recipe Work